11th Annual

 Established in 2015, the Toast recognizes community leaders who reflect the Rotary motto of “service above self.”

-Half of the proceeds from this year’s Toast will benefit Quarryland Men’s Chorus
+Half of the proceeds from this year’s Toast will benefit Bloomington North's Habit for Humanity Chapter

 The other half will benefit local charitable causes championed by the three clubs.
 Recent projects include partnerships with Exodus Refugee Immigration to co-sponsor an Afghan refugee family and to provide meals, childcare and financial literacy training for refugee families, with Friends of Lake Monroe for events to promote water quality; and with Girls Inc. and Leadership Bloomington to install and supply free feminine hygiene dispensers and products.

-In the first eight years the Toast has raised more than $300,000 for local charities.
+In the first ten years the Toast has raised more than $390,000 for local charities.

 Tickets & sponsorship info: